 Of course we will value reviews in journals and your own feedback even more.
 But for now, we are lucky enough to be able to exhibit blurbs by colleagues whose work – and efforts to make quantification compatible with historical practice – we admire.
 Continue reading “Praise for the book by colleagues we admire”

 This site is under construction! (and classically, it’s not coming out as fast as we had hoped – sorry for this!)
-During August and September, we will add new posts to the “How to” and “Good Reads” categories, so as to (hopefully) cover all methods addressed in the book.
+We will regularly add new posts to the “How to” and “Good Reads” categories, so as to (hopefully) cover all methods addressed in the book.
 Meanwhile, do not hesitate to use comments if you want to send us feedback or you wishlist for the site.